dbt-checkpoint/dbt-checkpoint/README.md

 Unfortunately, you cannot natively use `dbt-checkpoint` if you are using **dbt Cloud**.
 But you can run checks after you push changes into Github.

 `dbt-checkpoint` for the most of the hooks needs `manifest.json` (see requirements section in hook documentation), that is in the `target` folder.
 Since this target folder is usually in `.gitignore`, you need to generate it.
-For that you need to run `dbt-compile` (or `dbt-run`) command.
+For that you need to run the `dbt-parse` command.
-To be able to compile dbt, you also need [profiles.yml](https://docs.getdbt.com/dbt-cli/configure-your-profile) file with your credentials. **To provide passwords and secrets use Github Secrets** (see example).
+To be able to parse dbt, you also need [profiles.yml](https://docs.getdbt.com/dbt-cli/configure-your-profile) file with your credentials. **To provide passwords and secrets use Github Secrets** (see example).

 Say you want to check that a model contains at least two tests, you would use this configuration: